-Lending Approval Process in 2018: Keeping Pace with Next Gen Borrowers, Part One
+Lending Approval Process: Keeping Pace with Next Gen Borrowers, Part One

 There’s a changing of the guard, but it’s not at the palace.
 Millennials are pushing Baby Boomers out of the top spot for most coveted consumer demographic as this latter group ages and shrinks in size.